env0/templates/vsphere/vm-http-server/README.md

 # VMSphere
-An example of creating a new VM over a given cluster and SSHing to it.
+An example of creating a new VM over a given cluster, then SSHing to it and starting an http server.

 ## Configuration